Professor David Colclough, MA (Cambridge) DPhil (Oxford)

 Recent and On-Going Research:

 My research focuses on early modern literature and thought.
 I am especially interested in the connections between literary, political, and religious writing, and in the material forms of their dissemination, in manuscript and in print.
 My first monograph, Freedom of Speech in Early Stuart England (Cambridge University Press, 2005), studied debates over freedom of expression in rhetorical handbooks, parliamentary debates, religious polemic, and manuscript miscellanies.
 I have a strong interest in textual editing, and have edited Francis Bacon’s New Atlantis for the Oxford Francis Bacon (to be published with Sylva Sylvarum as volume 14 of that edition).
 Most recently, I have published on a long-standing subject of my research, John Donne, in a series of articles and in my edition of Donne’s Sermons at the Court of Charles I. This is volume 3 of the Oxford Edition of the Sermons of John Donne, of which I am also Deputy General Editor.
-With Sean Keilen and Raphael Lyne I am a General Editor of the monograph series Studies in Renaissance Literature (Boydell and Brewer), and I am a member of the editorial advisory board of the Oxford Francis Bacon.
-My current research develops my work on seventeenth-century religion to examine the concept of charity as a theological virtue and polemical term in poetry and prose; I am also preparing a further volume of the Oxford Edition of the Sermons of John Donne.
+I am currently preparing a further volume of the edition, containing Donne’s sermons preached at St Paul’s Cathedral, 1628-1630.

 (editor) The Oxford Edition of the Sermons of John Donne, volume III: Sermons Preached at the Court of Charles I (Oxford: Oxford University Press, 2013)